 Setting up an Image column

-- Go to the Rows page of your Data Source (via App Builder -> Data Sources -> roll over a row and click the "rows" link)
+- Go to the Rows page of your Data Source (via Connected Data -> Data Sources.

 Adding images into your Image column